Boundary amenability and measure equivalence rigidity among two-dimensional Artin groups of hyperbolic type: Curve-graph-like graphs and universal factors

+In all statements below, whenever $X$ is a Polish space (which includes the case where $X$ is a countable discrete space), we denote by $\Prob(X)$ the space of all probability measures on $X$, equipped with the topology generated by the maps $\mu\mapsto\int_X fd\mu$, where $f$ varies over all real-valued bounded continuous functions on $X$.
+By \cite[Theorem~17.24]{Kec}, the Borel $\sigma$-algebra on $\Prob(X)$ is then the $\sigma$-algebra generated by the maps $\mu\mapsto\mu(A)$, where $A$ varies over the Borel subsets of $X$.
+Consequently, every Borel map $f:X\to Y$ between Polish spaces induces a Borel map $\Prob(X)\to\Prob(Y)$.

 \begin{lemma} Let $G$ be a countable group, and let $\Theta$ be a curve-graph-like $G$-graph.
-Let $\calg$ be a measured groupoid over a base space $Y$, and let $\rho:\calg\to G$ be a strict cocycle with trivial kernel.
+Let $\calg$ be a measured groupoid over a finite measure space $Y$, and let $\rho:\calg\to G$ be a strict cocycle with trivial kernel.
 Let $\calh$ be a measured subgroupoid of $\calg$ of infinite type.